.png)

 Excerpt

-He opened his mouth to say, he didn’t know what, when an unfamiliar female voice interjected itself into their conversation.
+Stepping away from her touch, his temper sparking at the implication in her comment, he opened his mouth to say, he didn’t know what, when an unfamiliar female voice interjected itself into their conversation.
 “There you are, Thales.
 Camma is looking for you.
 I promised to keep an eye on the door in case you hadn’t arrived before us.”

 The woman gave him a knowing smirk, her gaze flicking toward the other women then over his head, which he hadn’t experienced since he reached his six-foot one inch height at age seventeen.